 As a result fur seals have much stronger fore flippers, which is why when on land you’re likely to see fur seals standing upright on their fore flippers.
 True seals generally just lie horizontally on land and have to wobble their entire bodies in a caterpillar fashion to move around.

-Although fur seals are present in the sub-Antarctica they are not present in Antarctica itself.
+Although fur seals are present in the sub-Antarctic they are not present in Antarctica itself.

 What are the five Antarctic Seal Species?